 - One chapter of Heaven's Lost Property had a wrestling tournament where this trope is averted twice.
 First is when Ikaros gets immediately disqualified for Beam Spam-ing, and second is when Sohara is barred from winning when it's pointed out that she didn't join from the start and only went in during the Tomoki and Mikako's match.

-- Averted in Dragon Ball, where the Man Wolf pulling a knife gets him disqualified, and so does Cyber Tao Pai Pai revealing his hidden sword.
+- The only times someone was disqualified from the tournaments in Dragon Ball were the Man Wolf when he pulled a knife and Cyber Tao Pai Pai revealing his hidden sword.
 Otherwise is played straight, as Ranfan breaks the "no crying" rule with her Wounded Gazelle Gambit and nothing happens to her and Krillin throwing a pair of panties to distract Dirty Old Man Jackie Chun is fine as well.
 But Goku using the Kinto'un to come back is only given an one-off pass and would get him disqualified if he did it again.
-However, they don't seem to mind him taking off Muten Roushi's sunglasses to protect himself from Tenshinhan's Sun Fist.
-Groin Attacks are also banned, but we see an instance where Yamcha gets nailed and his opponent isn't disqualified because it was an accident (Yamcha did a jump kick, the other guy ducked, and his head happened to impact Yamcha's crotch), like the way Shen (said opponent) defeated Yajirobe earlier on.
+However, they don't seem to mind him taking off Muten Roushi's sunglasses to protect himself from Tenshinhan's Sun Fist (you'd think they'd at least question how he did that without getting a Ring Out).
+Groin Attacks are also banned, but we see an instance where Yamcha gets nailed and his opponent isn't disqualified because it was an accident (Yamcha did a jump kick, the other guy ducked, and his head happened to impact Yamcha's crotch), like the way Shen (said opponent) defeated Yajirobe earlier on—even though it turns out it probably wasn't an accident.
 Speaking of Shen, there's also the little bottle he pulls out to use the Mafuuba, but it's justified cause the announcer says "It doesn't look like a weapon, more like some kind of spell, let's see what happens."

 - In The Tainted Grimoire, during the Camoa Cup, Acidwire requested a single duel to decide the match between them and Clan Gully rather than the best of three that was supposed to happen.
 They got away with this because when they requested this, they made it seem like they were doing it out of consideration of the fact that Clan Gully has yet to recover properly from their last few matches when actually it was so they could make it easier for them to defeat Clan Gully.
 This backfired on them when Luso defeated their leader Suzuka.